microsoft/MixedRealityToolkit-Unity/Documentation/Boundary/BoundarySystemGettingStarted.md

 # Boundary System

 The Boundary system provides support for visualizing Virtual Reality boundary components in mixed reality applications.
-Boundaries define the area in which users can move around in while wearing a VR headset.
+Boundaries define the area in which users can move around while wearing a VR headset.

 Boundaries are an important component of a mixed reality experince to help users avoid unseen